 Does my child list all the information he/she knows in written form?
 If they could orally answer questions would their test scores improve?
 Accommodations in this section could look like, the child will orally answer questions or the child will type responses on a laptop using a spell checker.
 Other accommodations: use of a calculator or a math fact sheet, dictation of answers using a scribe.

 Now that the TEAM finished PLEP A accommodations what sometimes happens is that the school will just cut and paste those accommodations onto PLEP B. But now you are an educated parent on the PLEPS and will ask more questions!

 PLEP B: Other Educational Needs

 Where is my child receiving related services?
 (OT, PT, Speech, Counseling) A lot of the time it is appropriate for the related service provider to be in the classroom.
 Other times a separate setting is needed.
 Ask each provider what activities they do with your child?
-What does your child do well, what do they need work on?
+What does your child do well, what do they need to work on?
 What is needed to make them successful?
 This will help determine what setting is appropriate and what accommodations are needed.

 If my child is leaving the classroom, what time of day is that?
-What subjects are my child missing when they leave the classroom?
-The answers to these questions should be accommodated in this section and would look like, child will be pulled out during acceptable times during these subjects, and make sure the subjects are listed.
+What subjects is my child missing when they leave the classroom?
+The answers to these questions should be accommodated in this section and would look like, the child will be pulled out during acceptable times during these subjects, and make sure the subjects are listed.
 Make sure your child is not missing 5 min of recess or academic work that they are behind in.
 This happens!
 Scheduling is a huge dilemma for Special Education Teachers.
 Make sure your child isn’t getting the short end of the stick and receiving related services when it is not beneficial for them.
 Response: